So… you want to improve your English? You’re ready to work hard, make your dreams come true… Great! But… Where do you start?

 - Textbooks – Sure there are plenty of resources online for free but… these can often contain spelling and grammatical errors, they may not be all that helpful and in some cases could even be downright harmful to your studies.
 Finding a well-written textbook from a well respected publisher means that you are much more likely to be using something useful and without picking up any bad habits along the way.

 - Lessons – Self-study is great but it can be difficult to get feedback on things like pronunciation (highly important in English with its may spelling quirks).
-Either joining a class or even better, finding a tutor for private lessons means you can practise your speaking as well as having someone to point you in the right direction.
+Either joining a class or even better, finding a tutor for private lessons means you can practice your speaking as well as having someone to point you in the right direction.
 Classes are usually cheaper but bear in mind you get less contact time with the teacher, meaning they may be less effective than a private lesson.

 - Online courses – Similar to textbooks, online courses can be a great path for self-study.
 The advantage these have over books is that they can often include interactive content such as videos and audio.
 Again though, you need to be careful you go to the right places, check the reviews and make sure the course contains quality material before committing to it.
+I have provided a guide on how to choose an English language course in 2022.
+I am sure it will be a useful resource.

 4. Where Are Your Weaknesses?